Previously the idea was to sell electricity back to the grid, now the object is to power all of a households needs

 At the time of writing, the rain is pouring and the amount of electricity being generated is at a record low for the month.
 In fact, the figures for the year so far are well below average.

 Fortunately, that does not seem to have put people off.
 The economics have changed, however.
-Now the object is not to make money by exporting electricity to the grid but to save it by using all a household’s output to power its home needs, especially with batteries and electric cars being integrated into the system.
+Now the object is not to make money by exporting electricity to the grid but to save it by using it to power all of a households needs, especially with batteries and electric cars being integrated into the system.
 Solar now competes with any other technology, even this wet, British summer.

 Read more: TheGuardian